 The main problem when it comes to understanding SEO is that there are so many things you have to look into if you want to reach the highest heights of search engine rankings.

 Though the marketing agency you choose to work with will have their own metrics for figuring out how to optimise your site, we suggest you give your greatest focus to the following four statistics, all of which have a large effect on your site’s search engine standings.
+There are many teams out there, but the right SEO agency that offers you results and constant interaction will take a bit more time to find.
+Be patient; great ideas take time to build, and they are completely up to you.
 In no particular order:

 1) Your PageRank